vibbits/CAMEL/README.md

 AngularJS application with dependencies on Bootstrap MD, JQuery and eCharts.

 Apache should use `public` as the DocumentRoot for this application.
+`camel.conf.default` should be copied to `camel.conf` in the same folder, with correct database credentials.

 #### Versions and API's
  * AngularJS 1.7.6